NeneWang/smoothdocs/resources/Computer Science/mid-2.md

 ## 12 -  Binary Tree Diameter

 Write a function that takes in a Binary Tree and returns its diameter.
-The diameter of a binary tree is defined as the lenfth of its longest pat, even if that path doesn't pass through the root of the tree.
+The diameter of a binary tree is defined as the length of its longest path, even if that path doesn't pass through the root of the tree.

 ![](../../static/img/2022-06-12-11-57-43.png)